 For a lockout procedure, the periodic inspection must include a review of each authorized employee's responsibilities under the energy-control procedure being inspected.

 For a tagout procedure, the review must also include all affected employees.
 Affected employees are those who are not involved in the maintenance or serving work, but who use or work with the machine, system or component being tagged out.
-Affected employees must be able recognize tags and their meaning; know about tagout procedures; and understand that tagged out devices must not be activated.
+Affected employees must be able to recognize tags and their meaning, know about tagout procedures, and understand that tagged out devices must not be activated.